Budapestby VisitCity Guides

 Modern tactile paving helps navigate Budapest's historic streets and crossings safely

-Motion4rent provides comprehensive mobility equipment rental including manual and electric wheelchairs, mobility scooters, walkers, and patient lifting hoists.
-They offer online booking with hotel delivery and pickup services, plus accessibility guides for major attractions.
+Motion4rent rents all kinds of mobility equipment including manual and electric wheelchairs, mobility scooters, walkers, and patient lifting equipment.
+You can book online and they'll deliver to your hotel and pick it up when you're done.
+They also have accessibility guides for major attractions.

-Major attractions like Parliament Visitor Centre and Buda Castle museums may offer basic wheelchair rental for on-site use.
+Big attractions like Parliament Visitor Centre and Buda Castle museums might have basic wheelchairs you can borrow while you're there.

-Accessible public toilets remain challenging to locate, as many occupy underground passages accessible only by stairs.
+Accessible public toilets are hard to find because many are in underground passages that you can only reach by stairs.

-• City of Budapest's official map (desktop viewing recommended) highlights wheelchair-accessible public toilets
+• City of Budapest's official map (works better on desktop) shows wheelchair-accessible public toilets

 • BudapestGO app filters for accessible public toilet locations

-• Shopping malls generally provide accessible restroom facilities
+• Shopping malls usually have accessible bathroom facilities

-• Major tourist attractions typically include accessible restrooms in their facilities
+• Major tourist attractions typically include accessible bathrooms in their facilities

 • Tourist Police: +36 1 438 8080 (English language crime hotline)